t0muxx/t0muxx.github.io/content/posts/WU-Sthack_2021_Reverse_Miteenpullover\/index.md

 ![](img/xrefsimport.png)

-- Something I can deduce it that the father will set the RIP of the child to some of theses addresse when it want it to call a function !
+- Something I can deduce it that the father will set the RIP of the child to some of theses address when it want it to call a function !

 ### Other interesting functions